maxludden/supergene-v2/books/book04/md/chapter-1544.md

-Title:Why Didn’t They Level Up
+Title:Why Didn't They Level Up
 Chapter:1544
 Section:4
 Book:4
 CSS:../Styles/style.css
 viewport: width=device-width

-## Why Didn’t They Level Up
+## Why Didn't They Level Up
 ### Chapter 1544

 <figure>
 	<img src="../Images/gem.gif" alt="gem" id="gem" width="120" height="60" />
 </figure>

 After leveling up, Queen didn’t walk any further.
 She said, “My fitness isn’t good enough to proceed.
 I won’t bother trying to go any further, and I’ll simply wait for you guys here.”

 Han Sen could see she was actually able to go forward a little bit more, but chose not to.
 Han Sen really admired her character, and he imagined Queen’s Heavenly Go must have been fiercer than ever by now.